Greece Moments Greece Moments

 Psili Amos: The most beautiful beach on the island

-Even in midsummer, however, the bay is not overcrowded due to its hidden location.
-From Skala there is a daily excursion boat over to the beach.
-We recommend that you discover the beach on foot.
-The small trail leads from the bay of Stavros along the mountain slopes for about 30 minutes.
+Even in the height of summer, however, the bay remains uncrowded thanks to its secluded location.
+During the high season, tour boats depart daily from Skala to the beach.
+We recommend exploring the beach on foot.
+The small trail leads from Stavros Bay for about 30 minutes along the mountain slopes.

 Patmos Psili Amos Taverna

 You make your way past fragrant herbs and rugged rocks.
-Every now and then a goat jumps across the path.
-On a hill you can then click on the paradisiacal bay look down.
-There is a small tavern with good food on site, but it is only open in the high season.
+Every now and then, a goat hops across the path.
+From a hilltop, you can then look down on the idyllic bay.
+There is a small tavern on site serving good food, though it is only open during the high season.

 #6 Kalikatsou Rock near Grikos

-Near the village of Grikos in the southeast of Patmos, you immediately notice a bizarre monolith on a headland in the sea.
-The Rock of Kalikatsou is about 10 meters high and forms the beginning of Petras Bay.
-The stone colossus is considered an archaeological site.
-An Aphrodite temple is said to have been located here in ancient times.
+Near the village of Grikos in the southeast of Patmos, a bizarre monolith on a headland jutting into the sea immediately catches your eye.
+The Kalikatsou rock is about 10 meters high and marks the beginning of Petras Bay.
+This stone colossus is considered an archaeological site.
+A temple to Aphrodite is said to have stood here in ancient times.

 Patmos Grikos Petra Beach